Flood (They Might Be Giants album): Legacy

-and Treble named it the 95th best out of 150.

-In April 1990, the band performed "Birdhouse in Your Soul" on The Tonight Show with Johnny Carson, in a faster-tempo version accompanied by bandleader Doc Severinsen and the Tonight Show Band.

 In February 1991, Tiny Toon Adventures aired animated music videos for two tracks from the album, "Particle Man" and "Istanbul (Not Constantinople)".
 Through the program, the band was exposed to a younger set of fans.
 This ultimately led the band to begin releasing children's music alongside their "rock albums" over a decade later.

 They Might Be Giants has performed Flood live in its entirety on numerous occasions.
-In 2015, the band released the live album Flood Live in Australia, a recording of the album played live in 2013, in which the songs are performed in reverse order, starting with "Road Movie to Berlin" and ending with "Theme from Flood".
+In 2015, the band released the live album Flood Live in Australia, a recording of the album played live in 2013, in which the songs are performed in reverse order, starting with "Road Movie to Berlin" and ending with "Theme From Flood".
 The band has performed multiple Flood concerts in the reverse-order format.
 In other shows, the songs are played out of sequence.

 The band planned to perform a series of Flood concerts in early 2020 to celebrate the thirtieth anniversary of the album's release, but the tour was postponed due to the COVID-19 pandemic.
 The dates were rescheduled to between September 2020 and May 2021, but these were also postponed.
 Following this, the shows were rescheduled in early 2022, with 43 dates from June 2022 to May 2023.
 Some early tour dates were additionally postponed to later in the schedule due to Flansburgh suffering broken ribs in a car accident.